-Open since 1981, Mile End Office Furniture is Adelaide’s largest, iconic, a premier office furniture retailer.
-Respected as the industry leader in offering the best office furniture at the most affordable price.
+Open since 1981, Mile End Office Furniture is Adelaide’s largest premier office furniture retailer, respected as the industry leader in offering the best office furniture at the most affordable price.

-As a wholly South Australian owned and operated the company, Mile End Office Furniture’s commitment is to South Australia and it’s future through the continuing support of local manufacture and employment.
-All of our customized furniture is sourced through our local supply chain.
+As a wholly South Australian owned and operated company, Mile End Office Furniture’s commitment is to South Australia and it’s future through the continuing support of local manufacture and employment, with customized furniture sourced through our local supply chain.

-Mile End Office Furniture has grown rapidly over the years, from a continuing strength in quality second-hand furniture to corporate custom fit-outs and durable education furniture.
+Mile End Office Furniture has evolved rapidly over the years, born from strength in quality second-hand furniture to stunning contemporary corporate custom fit-outs and durable, desirable education furniture.
 This continuing growth is fuelled by our philosophy of exceptional customer service and the highest quality product that is value for money.

 Mile End Office Furniture is the largest office furniture retailer in South Australia, presenting the largest, centrally located showroom and range of office and education furniture in the state and installation service.